gsoules/MkDocs/digital-archive/docs/relationships/archive-relational-model.md

 # Archive Relational Model

-The Archive Relational Model was developed in 2016 by George Soules of AvantLogic Corporation.
+The Archive Relational Model was developed in 2016 by George Soules of AvantLogic Corporation in partnership with Charlotte Morrill who had the original vision.
 It is a new approach for recording and presenting images and information about people, places, events, organizations, and objects in the real world.
 It provides archivists with a structured, but easy to use method for presenting their collections online in a way that engages users by